ian-IBCIRL/CI-PP1-SunhillPilates/README.md

         - Class Times - by putting the class times in the footer on each page allows the user to quickly and easily find this information and begin planning their participation.

-        - Address - the address of this business is important to the user in order for them to plan their use of the services, and get some idea of the quality of the facility and surrounding location for parking etc..
+        - Address - the address of this business is important to the user in order for them to plan their use of the services, and get some idea of the quality of the facility and surrounding location for parking - the address in the footer also links to Google Maps.

-        - Contact Us - links to social media sites associated with the instructor and the training organisation make it easy for the user to keep connected, and see who else is participating.
+        - Keep in contact - links to social media sites associated with the instructor and the training organisation make it easy for the user to keep connected, and see who else is participating.
 The links will open in a new tab to allow easy navigation for the user.
 Sunhill Pilates is a ficticious company, so the links currently just go to the social media main websites for now.

-        - Return Home - the footer also has a link to go back to the top of the current page for ease and speed of navigation back to the top.

 - __How the features correlate with the User Stories__

     - The User Stories in the [User Experience (UX)](#user-experience-ux) part of this document are numbered and categorised into groups A (first time visitor), B (returning visitor) and C (frequent visitor).
 The existing features are listed above as F01 to F0X

-    ** CHANGE FOR PUSH.
-    The chart below shows how the user stories correlate to features, showing features that support the user stories.
+    The charts in the [Testing visitor stories](#testing-visitor-stories) section of this document shows how the user stories correlate to features, showing features that support the user stories.

-	- insert chart here

 ### Future Features
 * [Back to index](#index)